ncasuk/faampy/README.rst

 Synopsis
 ========

 This module helps with the processing and analysis of data from the `FAAM <http://www.faam.ac.uk/>`_ aircraft.
+The documentation including recipes is available online at `readthedocs.org <http://faampy.readthedocs.io/en/latest/>`_.

 ==========